A subelliptic Bourgain-Brezis inequality: Introduction

 Several difficulties need to be overcome when we prove Lemma~\ref{lem:approxsub} on a general homogeneous group.
 The first is that we no longer have a Fej\'{e}r kernel as in the Euclidean spaces, which served as the building block of a good reproducing kernel $K_j$ in the original proof of Bourgain-Brezis.
 As a result, we need to find an appropriate variant of that.
 What we do is to adopt the heat kernels $S_j$, and to use $S_{j+N}$, where $N$ is large, as our approximate reproducing kernel.
 In other words, we use $S_{j+N} \Delta_j f$, where $N$ is large, to approximate $\Delta_j f$, where $\Delta_j f$ is a Littlewood-Paley piece of the function $f$.
 Since the heat kernel does not localize perfectly in ``frequency'', we need, in the preparational stage, some extra efforts to deal with additional errors that come up in that connection.

 Our second difficulty, which is also the biggest challenge, is that our homogeneous group is in general not abelian.
 Hence we must carefully distinguish between left- and right-invariant derivatives when we differentiate a convolution (which is defined in (\ref{eq:convdef})): $X_k (f*K)$ is equal to $f*(X_k K)$, and not to $(X_k f)*K$, if $X_k$ is left-invariant and $K$ is any kernel (c.f Proposition~\ref{prop:deriv} in Section~\ref{sect:leftright}).
 To get around that, several ingredients are involved.
 One of them is to explore the relationship between left- and right-invariant vector fields, which we recall in Section \ref{sect:leftright}.
 Another is to introduce two different auxiliary controlling functions $\omega_j$ and $\tomega_j$.
 These are functions that dominate $|\Delta_j f|$ pointwisely (at least morally), and both $X_k \omega_j$ and $X_k \tomega_j$, for $k=2,\dots,n_1$, will be better controlled than $X_1 \omega_j$ and $X_1 \tomega_j$.
-The key here, on the other hand, is that $\tomega_j$ is frequency localized, and it dominates $\omega_j$.
-Also, $\omega_j$ satisfies On the contrary, $\tomega_j$ will not satisfy the analog of this inequality, and $\omega_j$ will not be frequency localized.
-In defining such $\omega_j$ and $\tomega_j$, instead of taking an ``$L^{\infty}$ convolution'' as in the definition of $\omega_j$ used by Bourgain-Brezis, we will take a discrete convolution in $l^Q$ and an honest convolution for $\omega_j$ and $\tomega_j$ respectively.
+The key here, on the other hand, is three-fold: first, $\tomega_j$ is frequency localized; second, $\tomega_j$ dominates $\omega_j$; finally, one has a good bound on as we will see in Proposition~\ref{prop:maxomega}.
+On the contrary, we wish to point out that $\tomega_j$ will not satisfy the analog of Proposition~\ref{prop:maxomega}, and $\omega_j$ will not be frequency localized.
+This is basically why we needed to construct both auxiliary functions $\omega_j$ and $\tomega_j$.
+In defining such $\omega_j$ and $\tomega_j$, instead of taking an ``$L^{\infty}$ convolution'' as in the definition of $\omega_j$ used by Bourgain-Brezis, we will take a discrete convolution in $l^Q$, and an honest convolution, for $\omega_j$ and $\tomega_j$ respectively.
 (The precise definition of $\omega_j$ and $\tomega_j$ can be found in Section \ref{sect:outline}.)
 We then use $\omega_j$ to control the part of $f$ where the high frequencies are dominating, and use $\tomega_j$ to control the other part of $f$ where the low frequencies are dominating.

 Finally, we will need two slightly different versions of Littlewood-Paley theories on a homogeneous group.
 One is chosen such that $f = \sum_j \Delta_j f$, and the other is chosen such that the reverse Littlewood-Paley inequality holds (as in Proposition~\ref{prop:equivLP}).